EverythingsComputer/ShunyaNet-Sentinel/README.md

 ------------------------------------------------------------------------

-# Full Instructions & Config (UPDATED 02/23)
+# Full Instructions & Config (UPDATED 03/02/2026)

 1. **Enter topics of interest**, or load one of the default lists provided.
 Up to 10 topics may be added to each list.

 3. **Click “Load Prompt File” to load a prompt file.** A default prompt is provided (`default_prompt.txt`).
-   1. You’re encouraged to tweak and revise this prompt - it may substantially improve the quality of reporting.
+   1. You’re encouraged to tweak and revise this prompt - it may substantially improve the quality of reporting and the ability of the LLM to identify a signal amid noise.
 There is A LOT of room for customization here.
-   2. There is a 'default_prompt-always-reply.txt' included.
-This prompt requires the LLM choose one RSS feed item to report back on, even if no topics are triggered.
-You can use this to debug/test the LLM's analysis.
+   2. There is a 'default_prompt-always-reply.txt' included in the experimental folder.
+It's outdated, but you can use this to debug/test the LLM's analysis and make sure it is reporting something back in the correct format.
+   3. **UPDATED 03/02/2026** There is a 'default_Summary-Report-Only_prompt.txt' prompt also provided.
+This version doesnt seek to pick a signal out of noise, but rather to summarize a greater volume of relevant feeds when the information space is rich with on-topic data.
+Thus, it is more useful after the "event" you are looking for has occured.
+It is also best used less frequently (e.g., every half hour for a fast-moving and widly-reported event, or every few hours for something with less reported data) and with a large token allowance for the prompt and reply.

 4. **Click “Load Data Source File” to load an RSS list.** Two default lists are provided.
 A short “Default_test” list and a longer “Default_long” list, which focuses on world-wide news and breaking news.
    1. Tailoring your own lists to your region or topics of interest will significantly affect the output of information.
 An example region-focused list that I used for a recent trip is provided ('India_regional_example-v1.txt').
+An example Iran-conflict one is also included.
    2. Reddit and blue-sky can be easily converted into RSS feeds.
-Programs, such as RSSBridge, can also generate RSS feeds from websites that don’t have one.
+Programs, such as RSSBridge, can also generate RSS feeds from websites and social media (e.g., telegram) that don’t have one.
    2. The “Default_test” list is a short list of a variety of RSS feeds.
 The purpose is to keep the first RSS pull quick and short, so that you can diagnose whether all the pieces are working the way they should.

 5. **In "Additional Settings", set the following fields.** These will save and persist if you end and restart the program.
 The default settings will work with most configurations - but you must still enter field #1 yourself: